 You don’t want to pay an annual fee

 Since the Citi Rewards+ Card is a no-annual-fee card, there’s no carrying cost that you’ll need to justify each year.
-Sometimes, this carrying cost can cause cardholders to overspend on their credit card.
-Thankfully, you won’t have to worry about spending enough on the card to earn enough in rewards to cover the annual fee.
+In some cases, annual fees cause cardholders to overspend on their credit card to ensure the rewards they earn outweigh the card’s cost — something you won’t have to worry about with this card.

 You want to earn a welcome bonus